reshmasalim/WikipediaImageSearch/README.md

 # WikipediaImageSearch

-Demo for Image searching on wikipwdia.
+Demo for Image searching on wikipedia.